Cooper Taylor

-Cooper Taylor (born April 4, 1990) is a former American football safety.
+Cooper Taylor (born April 4, 1990) is an American former professional football safety.
 He played college football at Georgia Tech before transferring to Richmond.
-He was selected in the fifth round by the New York Giants of the 2013 NFL Draft.
+He was selected in the fifth round by the New York Giants of the 2013 NFL draft.

-Early years
+Early life

 Taylor attended Marist High School in Atlanta, Georgia.
-He was a wwo-time all-state and all-county selection and also earned three varsity letters in football in high school.
+He was a two-time all-state and all-county selection and also earned three varsity letters in football in high school.

 College career

 Georgia Tech

-He played college football at Georgia Tech from 2008-2010.
+He played college football at Georgia Tech from 2008 to 2010.
 He was selected for the second-team All-ACC by Rivals and was an honorable mention Freshmen All-America by College Football News in the 2008 season.

 Richmond

 After being diagnosed with Wolff-Parkinson-White Syndrome, Taylor missed most of the 2009 and 2010 seasons with Georgia Tech and transferred.
 He spent his final two seasons at the University of Richmond.
 He was impressive during his time with the Spiders.
 In his senior season he was a selected for the First-team AP All-American, First-team Walter Camp All-America, First-team The Sports Network All-American, Second-team All-American by Phil Steele and the Second-team All-American by Beyond College Sports First-team All-CAA, the First-team VaSID All-State, College Sports Madness First-team All-CAA, the First-team Capital One Academic All-American and was the selection of the CoSIDA Academic All-District.
 He also was selected for The Touchdown Club of Richmond Division I National Defensive Back of the Year.
 Following the conclusion of his senior season, Taylor was selected to and participated in the 2013 East-West Shrine Game as a member on the East team.
 On February 19, 2013, he was selected as the CAA Football Scholar Athlete Of The Year.